Clock Tattoos: Meanings, Pictures, Designs, and Ideas

 Clocks are fascinating objects, both visually and symbolically.
 A clock tattoo can be designed to incorporate a variety of symbolic and meaningful elements, and since there are many different types of clocks to choose from, it's easy to create a unique and personal design.

-Clock tattoos are not really a mainstream design, so when you do see one, it can really catch your eye.
+Clocks are not really a mainstream tattoo design, so when you do see one, it can really catch your eye.
 To accommodate the detail and shading in the clock and its mechanism, these tattoos tend to be larger.
 When done well, they can be extremely stunning and completely unique.
 Clocks can be designed to look masculine, feminine, or neutral, so anyone can wear one.